sotoz/sipcurious/README.md

 - Parse more than one files at the same time.
 - Add filters based on Request URI, Source IP.
 - Properly show results per dialog and show the dialog in a graph as well.

+## Copyright
+Sotiris Gkanouris 2018.
+Read the LICENSE to learn about the GNU GENERAL PUBLIC LICENSE.

+## Contribution
+Feel free to add issues, questions, pull requests.
+Just fork it, code, and create a PR and I'll be happy to review and merge.